CESNET/mfa/README.md

 ## Installation

-The easiest way to install MFA is to use Laravel [Envoy](https://laravel.com/docs/10.x/envoy) script that is included in this repository.
+The easiest way to install MFA is to use Laravel [Envoy](https://laravel.com/docs/11.x/envoy) script that is included in this repository.

 Laravel Envoy is currently available only for _macOS_ and _Linux_ operating systems.
 However, on Windows you can use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Of course, you can also use a virtualized Linux system inside, for example, a [VirtualBox](https://www.virtualbox.org) machine.

-The destination host should be running Ubuntu 22.04 LTS (Jammy Jellyfish) with PHP 8.1.
+The destination host should be running Ubuntu 24.04 LTS (Noble Numbat) with PHP 8.3.
 If that is not the case, take care and tweak PHP-FPM service in `Envoy.blade.php` and in Apache configuration accordingly.

 Clone this repository: